 March 1, 1867 – Nebraska became the 37th U.S. state, and Lancaster, Nebraska was renamed Lincoln and became the state capital.

-March 1, 1872 – Yellowstone National Park was established as the world's first national park.
+March 1, 1872 – President Ulysses S. Grant signed legislation making Yellowstone National Park the first U.S. national park.

 March 1, 1898 - Alabama author Sara Haardt was born in Montgomery, Ala.